nsslabcuus/dochub/virus_analyze/2019-01-29-Application-API.md

 output data structure:

-If this is a build-in Linux Commands.
+If this is a build-in Linux Command.

 ```json
 {